 - Toast the pine nuts in a small, heavy, dry skillet over medium high heat, tossing constantly, until they begin to brown, 3-4 minutes.
 Add butter and stir.
 As soon as the butter is melted, turn off the heat and stir in the Aleppo pepper.
 Pour the whole mixture over the hummus.
 Place the hummus in the oven and cook for 25 minutes, until it's hot and has risen a bit.

-- Make the Salad Topping While the hummus is heating, toss all the salad ingredients with the dressing in a small bowl.
+- While the hummus is heating, toss all the salad ingredients with the dressing in a small bowl.
 Set aside.